apache/mxnet/docs/tutorials/python/predict_image.md

 ## Loading

-We first download a pre-trained ResNet 18 layer that is trained on the ImageNet dataset with over 1 million images and one thousand classes.
+We first download a pre-trained ResNet 18 model that is trained on the ImageNet dataset with over 1 million images and one thousand classes.
 A pre-trained model contains two parts, a json file containing the model definition and a binary file containing the parameters.
 In addition, there may be a `synset.txt` text file for the labels.

 ```python
 import mxnet as mx